 The preoperative evaluation begins with a thorough history with special emphasis on the need to identify clinical markers of perioperative risk as well as to assess functional capacity.

 In 2002, the ACC/AHA guidelines delineated major, intermediate, and minor risk factors for perioperative cardiac events.
 In 2007, the guidelines sought to identify patients at high risk for complications with surgery due to serious cardiac conditions such as unstable coronary syndromes, severe angina, recent myocardial infarction (MI), decompensated heart failure (HF), significant arrhythmias, and severe valvular disease that require urgent evaluation regardless of impending surgery.
-The most recent update ...
+The ...